-This evaluation reviewed the factors and design inputs used as the bases for the initial hazard potential classification assessments completed in accordance with the Federal CCR Rule for Powerton's Ash Surge, Bypass, and Former Ash Basins.
-It was determined that no significant operational or physical changes to the CCR surface impoundments and no new downstream developments have occurred within the last five years that would necessitate changing any of the basins' initial federal hazard potential classifications.
-Therefore, the initial federal hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins and the bases for these assignments remain valid for 2021.
-These federal hazard potential classifications were then used to determine the hazard potential classifications pursuant to the Illinois CCR Rule based on the similarities between the Federal and Illinois CCR Rules' hazard potential classifications for CCR surface impoundments.
+This assessment re-evaluated the factors and design inputs used as the bases for the initial federal hazard potential classification assessment completed in 2016 pursuant to the Federal CCR Rule for Powerton's Ash Surge, Bypass, and Former Ash Basins.
+It was determined that no significant operational or physical changes to the CCR surface impoundments and no new downstream developments have occurred within the last six years that would necessitate changing any of the basins' initial federal hazard potential classifications.
+Therefore, because the 2021 Illinois hazard potential classifications for all three basins were based on their 2016 federal hazard potential classifications, the 2021 Illinois hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins and the bases for these assignments remain valid for 2022.

-Table 6-1 presents the 2021 hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins at Powerton in accordance with 35 III.
+Table 6-1 presents the 2022 hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins at Powerton in accordance with 35 III.
 Adm.
-Code 845.440(a)(1) and 40 CFR 257.73(a)(2).
+Code 845.440(a)(1).